GaurangTandon/mask-detective/README.md

 > Given a video sequence, you are required to detect all the faces in every frame, classify each face as masked or non-masked, uniquely identify each person and track the duration for which each person is masked and non-masked.

+Our team is **OccamsRazor**, members are Animesh Sinha, Kanish Anand and myself.

 ## Solution outline

 ### Person tracker